Davekibh/Picture-Sharing-app/README.md

 To run this app fork or download , open it in android Studio and run the app.

+Just run this program and see the magic!

 Happy coding..... :)